Reversing vaccine hypo-responsiveness

 Introduction

 Prevention of infectious diseases through vaccination is one of the greatest achievements of medicine.
-Yet, there is a growing realization that vaccine immunogenicity and efficacy varies greatly across populations in high- versus low/middle-income countries (LMIC) and in urban- versus rural areas within one country.
+Yet, there is growing realization that vaccine immunogenicity and efficacy varies greatly across populations in high- versus low/middle-income countries (LMIC) and in urban- versus rural areas within one country.

-Vaccine Efficacy Disparities
+Vaccine Efficacy Discrepancies

 For example, whereas vaccination of volunteers in Europe with attenuated malaria vaccine can result in 100% protection, the efficacy drops to only 29% when tested in Africa, where it is needed most.
-Other vaccines, such as:
+Other vaccines, such as rotavirus, BCG, yellow fever, and Ebola show similar trends in either immunogenicity or efficacy.

-show similar trends in either immunogenicity or efficacy.
 It is my ambition to take on the challenge of understanding the mechanisms underlying vaccine hypo-responsiveness across populations and find ways to REVERSE it.

 Hypothesis